strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Wireshark/Wireshark.md

 # Wireshark

-Now that we have spent a little time working with tcpdump, lets take a look at Wireshark.
+Now that we have spent a little time working with tcpdump, let's take a look at Wireshark.

 First, we need to make it clear, that Wireshark is not "better" than tcpdump.
 They each have very strong pros and cons.